c-i-v-i-m/statebus-router/Readme.md

 ```

-*Important notice*
+### Notice regarding changes to _addRoute_
-The addRoute api is going to be changed.
-In the future, parameters will be declared in the first addRoute parameter.
+In the future, route parameters will be declared in the first _addRoute_ argument.

-The last example will become:
+As such, the last example will become:

 ```coffee
 addRoute('item/:id/log/:logId', {